godotengine/godot-docs/tutorials/plugins/editor/making_main_screen_plugins.rst

 ------

-The ``main_screen_plugin.gd`` file will be responsible for each of our plugin's UI element instanciation, and it will also manage the communication between them.
+The ``main_screen_plugin.gd`` file will be responsible for each of our plugin's UI element instantiation, and it will also manage the communication between them.

 As a matter of fact, we wish to design each UI element in their own scene.
 Different scenes are not aware of each other unless they are both children of a